mvernacc/portfolio/docs/project_pages/pyralis.md

     <figcaption>Rocket team members pose with the engine and test stand before our first static firing.
 Our faculty advisor, <a href="https://aeroastro.mit.edu/paulo-lozano">Prof. Lozano</a> stands to the left.
 James Logan and Ryan Webb wear fire-resistant personal protective equipment, as they will fill the propellant tanks.</figcaption>
 </figure>

+### Test facilities
 We tested the engine in a blast chamber in MIT's Gas Turbine Lab.
 The test stand structure was built from steel uni-strut and reinforced with steel cable.
 Plywood was used to create mounting panels for valves and tanks; the wood was treated with a flame retardant to reduce the risk of unwanted fire.
 The engine's exhaust was cooled by a water sprayer, and then routed through a J-shaped steel duct to a vent fan in the room's ceiling.

+### Safety and procedures
 Together with other team members, I developed safety plans and procedures for the static firing.
 We researched toxicity, fire and explosion hazards, reviewing papers about test facilities for similar engines operated by JAXA and NASA.
-We then revised our plans through discussions with the Environment, Health and Safety department (EHS) and experienced tab technicians.
+We then revised our plans through discussions with the Environment, Health and Safety department (EHS) and experienced lab technicians.
 We created impact/probability charts to document the hazards present in the test, and selected mitigation strategies.
 Finally, we wrote and practiced a detailed checklist for the test.
 The checklist covered the nominal procedure, and also contained various abort procedures to return the system to a safe state after a failure.

+### First static fire - hard start
 We performed our first static firing attempt in May 2014.
 This test failed due to a hard start, which destroyed parts of the combustion chamber and some plumbing.
 On this version of the engine, the ignition system was a simple spark plug sticking into the combustion chamber, and our propellant flow was controlled by non-throttleable solenoid valves, which open to full flow in 30 ms. Writing now, with several more years of experience and grad classes in combustion under my belt, it seems obvious that this poor design would hard-start.
 But sometimes I end up learning things the hard way.

 <figure>